Senate Intelligence Committee report on Russian interference in the 2016 United States presidential election: Comparison to Mueller investigation

 "There is also important additional context that should be provided to the reader regarding what the Committee's Report is, and what it is not.
 The Committee's Report does not duplicate the Special Counsel's investigation.
 The Special Counsel's work was criminal in nature, not a counterintelligence investigation.
 Counterintelligence investigations address intelligence questions pertaining to national security threats, not merely statutorily prohibited crimes.
 That is why the Committee pursued its investigation from a counterintelligence, perspective.
 And it is why the Special Counsel's inability to 'establish' a criminal conspiracy between the Trump Campaign and Russia does not convey the breadth and complexity of the threat presented by their actions."

 Reactions

-President Donald Trump
+Trump Administration

 President Donald Trump, when asked about the report on August 18, 2020, said he "didn't read it".
+In July 2025, Director of National Intelligence Tulsi Gabbard alleged that the intelligence community's 2017 assessment on Russian interference was part of a "treasonous conspiracy" by the Obama administration to undermine Trump.
+She declassified a 2020 House Republican report that challenged the conclusion that Russia sought to help Trump win, and referred the matter to the Department of Justice for potential prosecution of Obama-era officials.

+Intelligence officials

+Former CIA official Susan Miller, who led the team that produced the 2017 intelligence assessment, publicly rejected Gabbard's claims as false.
+In interviews with NBC News and NPR (July-August 2025), Miller stated: "The director of national intelligence and the White House are lying" and that "we definitely had the intel to show with high probability that the specific goal of the Russians was to get Trump elected."
+She emphasized that the assessment found no evidence of conspiracy between the Trump campaign and Russia, and that Trump was acknowledged as the lawful president.

 Democrats

 Senate Minority Leader Chuck Schumer responded to the fifth volume release by saying "Despite nearly four years of repeated warnings from America’s national security officials, President Trump has failed to protect America’s elections and even opened the door for Vladimir Putin to again attack our country in the same insidious way."